RWTH-EBC/AgentLib-MPC/README.md

 A preprint is available under http://dx.doi.org/10.2139/ssrn.4884846 and can be cited as:

 > Eser, Steffen and Storek, Thomas and Wüllhorst, Fabian and Dähling, Stefan and Gall, Jan and Stoffel, Phillip and Müller, Dirk, A Modular Python Framework for Rapid Development of Advanced Control Algorithms for Energy Systems.
 Available at SSRN: https://ssrn.com/abstract=4884846 or http://dx.doi.org/10.2139/ssrn.4884846

+When using AgentLib-MPC, please remember to cite other tools that you are using, for example CasADi or IPOPT.

 ## Acknowledgments